rng-guy/NFSMWBartender/README.md

 * If the feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

-* If the feature set is enabled, the fix for the displayed engagement count will also be applied.
+* If the feature set is enabled, the fix for the displayed engagement count is also applied.

 * In each Heat level's `pursuitsupport` VltEd entry, ensure that every HeavyStrategy enabled is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their `Duration` VltEd parameters might be misread.